Massachusetts Food System Plan

 What's the Plan

-During the next 18 months, the project team will work with food system experts, including producers, business owners, and food system stakeholders; and consumers to conduct a comprehensive assessment that identifies the current strengths of the Commonwealth's food system and opportunities for improvement.
-The project will look at all components of the food system (as shown avove), as well as overarching areas such as employment opportunities, public health improvements, and climate resiliency.
+During the next 18 months, the project team will work with food system experts, including producers, business owners, food system stakeholders, and consumers to conduct a comprehensive assessment that identifies the current strengths of the Commonwealth's food system and opportunities for improvement.
+The project will look at all components of the food system (as shown above), as well as overarching areas, such as employment opportunities, public health improvements, and climate resiliency.

 The plan will be developed in both a statewide and New England regional context.
-With a focus on strengthening the food system within Massachusetts, the goals of the plan will complement food system planning efforts underway in neighboring states and New England as a whole.
+With a focus on strengthening the food system within Massachusetts, the plan will complement food system planning efforts underway in neighboring states and New England as a whole.

-At the end of the 18-month process, roughly September 30, 2015; Massachusetts will have its first statewide food system plan - since 1975 - that establishes a comprehensive vision for the food system and includes specific goals and an action plan to make the vision reality.
+At the end of the 18-month process, roughly September 30, 2015, Massachusetts will have its first statewide food system plan since 1975.
+The plan will establish a comprehensive vision for the food system, and will include specific goals and an action plan to make the vision reality.

 Why it's Important

 The Massachusetts food system is vibrant in many ways, but the state also faces challenges.
 Local food production and markets are incredibly successful in Massachusetts, and are contributing to farm viability and improving access to healthy food.
-At the same time, Massachusetts also deals with challenges of losing farmland to development, and experiences high rates of obesity and diabetes.
+At the same time, Massachusetts also deals with challenges, such as losing farmland to development and high rates of obesity and diabetes.
 Through the food system planning process, we will build upon the strengths and address the challenges of the Massachusetts food system.

 As the planning process gets underway, food system stakeholders will have many opportunities to get involved in the Massachusetts Food System Plan.
 If you grow food, make food, or simply eat food, we are interested in your involvement!

 For updates about the work being done on the Massachusetts Food System Plan and to learn about ways you can become involved, sign up for our newsletter by clicking the link below.